 Not only does keeping the conversation going after the prospect becomes a customer keep the relationship strong, it lays the foundation for more warm outreach down the line through referrals.

 How can reps keep tabs on their customers?
 Schedule a phone call to seek feedback once a month, send a quick email every two weeks, or comment on new blog posts your client publishes.
 The conversation doesn’t have to be specific to the product -- just keep the lines of communication open.
 This will prime the customer to react positively when you eventually ask for a referral.

-Cold emails and cold calls have become less effective as the modern buyer screens their phone calls and protects their email.
+Call and email prospecting have become less effective as the modern buyer screens their phone calls and protects their email.
 Sales reps need to focus on building rapport with prospects through warm outreach instead of cold calling and persuading.

 Don’t be the rep whose emails get forwarded around a prospect’s office as an example what not to do.
 Commit to warm outreach and step into the bright future of inbound sales.